rippleitinnz/xahaud_update/README.md

 This script will:

 Install the Xahaud update script.
-Set up a cron job to run the update script every hour with a random delay.
+Set up a cron job to run the update script every 12 hours with a random 1 hour delay.
 Restart the cron service to apply the changes.
-If a new release is found, the script will download it, update the Xahaud service, and log the activities to /opt/xahaud/log/update.log.
+If a new release is found, the script will download it, update and restart the Xahaud service, and log the activities to /opt/xahaud/log/update.log.

 **Notes**